-- Kushta also act as a fine detoxifier as it has ability to flush out toxins.
+- The herb also act as a fine detoxifier as it has ability to flush out toxins.

 - Kushta provides soothing and calming effects to GI tract and results to get rid of gas and diarrhea.

-- Kushta has healing effects as in gastric ulcers.
+- It has healing effects as in gastric ulcers.

-- Kushta increases male fertility by improving semen morphology
+- The herb increases male fertility by improving semen morphology.

 - Kushta is a useful uterine stimulant.
-Kushta is effective in regulating menstrual cycles and end painful periods.
+It is effective in regulating menstrual cycles and end painful periods.

-- Kushta herb is capable to lower fevers associated with colds and flu.
+- It helps to lower down fever associated with cold and flu.

-- Kushta is also Immune Booster increases white blood cell count and boosts immunity.
+- Kushta acts as immune booster that increases white blood cell count and boosts immunity.

 - Skin - Kushta is efficient to improve healing of the skin and complexion by making more blood to come to the surface of the skin.
-Kushta as well speeds up healing of skin wounds and is used in modern skin healing medications.
+This herb as well speeds up healing of skin wounds and is used in modern skin healing medications.

-- Antibiotic - Kushta is also a good antibiotic herb that kills staph and strep infections.
+- Antibiotic - It is a good antibiotic that kills staph and strep infections.

-- Kushta contains alkaloids, flavonoids, flavonoids, phenolic compounds, glycosides, tannins, and saponins all of which are powerful healing agents.
+- Kushta contains alkaloids, flavonoids, phenolic compounds, glycosides, tannins and saponins all of which are powerful healing agents.